StackVista/stackstate-docs/setup/install-stackstate/kots-install/kots_configuration_screen.md

 By default, the Stackstate application uses a single-replica persistent volumes backed up by [Longhorn \(longhorn.io\)](https://longhorn.io/docs/).
 The data redundancy for StackState components like Kafka, Zookeper, HDFS, and Elasticsearch can be achieved by switching to two-replicas volumes.

-Please be aware that changing these settings after Stackstate is installed requires manual operations described in [Changing the number of replicas for Longhorn persistent volumes](/setup/install-stackstate/kots-install/cluster_management.md#changing-the-number-of-replicas-for-Longhorn-persistent-volumes).
+Be aware that changing these settings after Stackstate is installed requires manual operations described in [Changing the number of replicas for Longhorn persistent volumes](/setup/install-stackstate/kots-install/cluster_management.md#changing-the-number-of-replicas-for-Longhorn-persistent-volumes).

 ![](/.gitbook/assets/kots-persistent-volume-settings.png)